Rezenter/GTS_calibration_pressure/install/readme.txt

 1)Install Python version 2.7, 3.4, or later from https://www.python.org/downloads/ .

 2)Install the latest version of InstaCal from http://www.mccdaq.com/Software-Downloads.aspx .
+The attached installer is tested for windows 10 x64.

 3)Install the the MCC UL Python API for Windows (mcculw) and any dependencies using pip: